 During the tour, the Prime Minister spoke about the urgent need to “link Britain up to the fastest growing parts of the world, because we need to trade and export our way out of our economic difficulties.”

 Cameron sees rapidly developing economies as the solution to Britain’s business doldrums.
 If there’s a reliable route to prosperity, it’s by producing goods at home and selling them abroad.
-That was the success story of Britain in the nineteenth century, America in the twentieth, and now China in the twenty-first.
+That was the success story of Britain in the 19th century, America in the twentieth, and now China in the 21st.

 “The UK has a proud history as a great trading nation, but in recent years our performance has been lacklustre,” said John Cridland, Director-General of the Confederation of British Industry (CBI).

-The UK, which ten years ago accounted for 5.3% of the world’s exports, now claims just 4.1%.
+The UK, which ten years ago accounted for 5.3 per cent of the world’s exports, now claims just 4.1 per cent.
 Cridland is convinced that export success can be one of the main drivers of growth, though this will require a readjustment from British firms.
 “For too long we have been over-dependent on advanced economies for our trade,” said Cridland.

-The CBI recently issued a report that suggested exports, particularly those targeted to BRIC countries (Brazil, Russia, India and China) and the next 11 emerging economies, including Mexico, Nigeria, Turkey and South Korea, could bring an additional £20 billion to the UK economy.
+The CBI recently issued a report that suggested exports, particularly those targeted to BRIC countries (Brazil, Russia, India and China) and the next 11 emerging economies, including Mexico, Nigeria, Turkey and South Korea, could bring an additional £20bn to the UK economy.

 For that to happen, it’s not just British multi-nationals that need to take up the gauntlet, it’s more the country’s medium-sized enterprises.
 At present only one in five SMEs is actively exporting goods or services.
 Compare that with an EU average of one in four, and it’s apparent that the UK has room for improvement.

 Germany’s SMEs, known as Mittelstand, are the engine of the country’s robust economy.
 They have been aggressively pursuing exports; setting up sales and service outlets abroad and even building factories overseas.
-So it’s not surprising that in the past decade Germany’s share of global exports has grown from 8.9% to 9.3%.
+So it’s not surprising that in the past decade Germany’s share of global exports has grown from 8.9 per cent to 9.3 per cent.